icyphy/ptII/ptolemy/domains/fsm/demo/SystemLevelType/README.txt

+These models are interface automata.
+When you open the Graph menu, there are commands to compose them with other automata.

-This directory contains the interface automaton models for some Ptolemy II components with respect to token passing.
+These models are interface automaton models for some Ptolemy II components with respect to token passing.

 They are:

 SDFActor.xml: An SDF sink actor.
 This actor does not call hasToken() before
               calling get().